Obaid-Rehman/apimatic-codegen-openshift-pipelines-demo/README.md

   Fork this repository and add the values for the Repo secrets that will be used to run the initial OpenShift assets set up.
 These include:

+  - **APIMATICLICENSEBLOB**:
-  - **APIMATICLICENSEBLOB**: This is the APIMatic CodeGen License string that will be used to start up the APIMatic CodeGen instances.
+    This is the APIMatic CodeGen License string that will be used to start up the APIMatic CodeGen instances.

+  - **OPENSHIFT_LOGIN_SERVER**:
+    This is the value found when you click on the *Copy login command* as shown below:

+  - **OPENSHIFT_LOGIN_TOKEN**:
+    This is the server value found when you click on the *Copy login command* as shown below:

+  - **OPENSHIFT_PROJECT**:
+    This is the name of the OpenShift project that will be created in which the Tekton tasks and pipeline resources will be deployed as well as the
+    APIMatic CodeGen Server and the DX Portal resources.
+For this demo, it is set as *pipelines-tutorial*